Database Architecture

 📂 expeditions/Spatial backbone & metadata for all field campaigns

-📂 taxonomy/Standardized species reference data
+📂 taxa_info/Standardized species reference data

-📂 lookup/Controlled vocabularies & reference tables
+📂 lookup/Controlled vocabularies and reference tables

 Method Datasets